99253 CPT Code (2022) Description, Guidelines, Reimbursement, Modifiers & Example

 Cost and Relative value units of the facility services:

-Facility codes reflect the volume and ferocity of resources used by the facility to provide care.
+Facility codes reflect the volume and ferocity of the facility’s resources to provide care.

 The level of E&M service billed must be based on the treatment of a low level of complexity having three key components: